Codeword-Segmentation Rate-Splitting Multiple Access and Evaluation under Suboptimal Decoding: Performance Evaluation using Mismatched Decoding

-\begin{remark} The "$\min$" operator in (\ref{equ: rate RSMA SIC}) and (\ref{equ: rate RSMA SIC-free}) is due to the fact that conventional RSMA requires all users to be able to decode the common stream.
+\begin{remark} The ``$\min$" operator in (\ref{equ: rate RSMA SIC}) and (\ref{equ: rate RSMA SIC-free}) is due to the fact that conventional RSMA requires all users to be able to decode the common stream.
 For CS-RSMA, users only need to decode the codeword after combining the segments from the common and private streams, and do not need to decode the common stream.
-The achievable rate at user-$k$ is therefore given by a weighted average of the common stream rate and the private stream rate, with the weights determined by the ratio of symbols assigned to the two streams.
-Hence, the "$\min$" operator disappears in (\ref{equ: rate CS-RSMA}). \end{remark}
+The achievable rate at user-$k$ is therefore given by a weighted average of the instantaneous information rate of the common stream and the private stream, with the weights determined by the ratio of symbols assigned to the two streams.
+Hence, the ``$\min$" operator disappears in (\ref{equ: rate CS-RSMA}). \end{remark}

 \begin{remark} The common stream in CS-RSMA is a combination of codeword segments from potentially all the users, and is not meant to be decodable to any of the users.
 Therefore, applying SIC to decode and remove the common stream is not feasible for CS-RSMA.
-Since the private stream is disrupted by interference from the common stream in decoding, in (\ref{equ: rate CS-RSMA}), the achievable rate contributed by the private stream is the same as in conventional SIC-free RSMA, assuming that the decoding metrics for the common and desired streams are separable. \end{remark}
+Since the private stream is disrupted by interference from the common stream in decoding, in (\ref{equ: rate CS-RSMA}), the information rate contributed by the private stream is the same as in conventional SIC-free RSMA, assuming that the decoding metrics for the common and desired private streams are separable (see Appendix \ref{appdx: achievability proof}). \end{remark} \begin{remark} By comparing \eqref{equ: rate RSMA SIC-free} and \eqref{equ: rate CS-RSMA}, it can be concluded that the achievable rate of CS-RSMA is lower bounded by that of conventional SIC-free RSMA.
+This conclusion is independent of the decoding metric and can be generalized to GMI metrics based on any other decoding metric, including the mutual information, which is a special case of the GMI.
+This is because, in Appendix B, the proof does not assume any specific decoding metric, except its separability in common and private streams. \end{remark}